RetroReversing/retroReversing/pages/articles/HowItWorks/HowEmulatorsWork.md

 You will notice that for many games consoles and other systems there are tons of memory addresses that are mapped to nothing at all.
 It seems like a huge waste of memory to emulate these unused addresses in a big byte array.

-So instead of a simple array for all of RAM, it might in-fact be better to have smaller arrays, one for each type of memory and have specific read and write functions that handle going to the correct memory array.
+So instead of a simple array for all of RAM, it might be better to have smaller arrays, one for each type of memory and have specific read and write functions that handle going to the correct memory array.

 Here is some pseudo code after taking into account what was have said above:
 ```js